sanitz/adventofcode/README.md

-# My solutions fot the Advent of Code 2020
+# My solutions for the Advent of Code 2020

 For more information: https://adventofcode.com/2020/